Aloe x ‘Wunderkind’

 I found this neat little dwarf Aloe at Lowe’s on April 20, 2013 in Sedalia, Missouri.
 The tag just said “Aloe Hybrid” so I knew I would have to do some research.

-Information online says that white Aloe ‘Wunderkind’ “occasionally” offsets, it’s parent is mostly solitary.
+Information online says that while Aloe ‘Wunderkind’ “occasionally” offsets, its parents are mostly solitary.
 One interesting thing about dwarf and miniature Aloe from a store is that you never know how old they are… If this hybrid “occasionally” offsets, how is it that there were 4 plants in this small pot?

 Brian told me that his Aloe x ‘Wunderkind’ was the result of an unsuccessful cross between A. somaliensis var. marmorata, He says the plant “selfed” but I have no idea what that means?
 Maybe he was attempting a certain result and the plant did its own thing…

 I really like the color of the leaves of this plant.
 The leaves appear to be green with silvery-green markings and margins.

 During their growing period, they should be watered on a regular basis if there is no rain.
 Even though ther are dormant during the heat of the summer I still went over them each time I watered my potted plants.
 I watered my Aloe very sparingly during the winter while inside.

 Normally I watered my plants in the late afternoon or early evening once the sun wasn’t shining on them.
 However, one morning I decided to water… Later in the afternoon, I went to check on my plants and the Aloe x ‘Wunderkind’ looked like it had been boiled.
 Apparently, as the sun passed overhead there was still water on its leaves and inside the rosette and it definitely was boiled… Luckily one plant in the clump survived.
 I never did that again!